stlewis/aframe-es6-boilerplate/README.md

 npm run start
 ```

+## Developing

+While you're actively working on code, you may want to run the `watch` command.
+This will continuously rebuild your bundle for you as you make changes.
+Note
+that this must be run _in addition to_, not instead of, `run`.

 ## Building and Releasing

 Put your JS source files into the `src` directory however you would like, just